Highfield Primary School Universal offer statement for Special Educational Needs and Disability provision

 To find out how Leeds City Council can support your child's special educational needs or disability follow this link

-Highfield Primary School has an inclusive ethos and works in partnership with children, parents and other agencies to provide the best possible educational outcomes.
+Highfield Primary School has an inclusive ethos and works in partnership with children, parents and other agencies (at the request of school) to provide the best possible educational outcomes.
 We have high expectations of all our children and put support in place at the earliest possible stage where needed.

 All Special Educational Needs and Disability (SEND) is overseen and managed by the Senior Leadership team (SLT) in school and is co-ordinated by the Special Educational Needs Co-ordinator (SENCo).
 Working within the SEND team is a teacher responsible for Speech and Language Therapy and Medical Needs.
 The Senior Leadership Team evaluate all special needs provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and on how special needs funding is being spent.

 All children are treated as individuals and the class teacher, alongside other support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resource.
 Children who require additional or individual support are provided with personalised programmes of support which are reviewed regularly.
 A comprehensive school provision map identifies all children who have SEND and maps out their support and interventions.
 Key assessments are made to ensure children are on track to meet their targets and that planning accurately addresses need.
 Progress and plans are regularly reviewed and evaluated to inform next steps.